cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

     [<0>] entry_SYSCALL_64_after_hwframe+0x6e/0x76

 No amount of killing will unblock this -- the filesystem must be unfrozen to make forward progress.
-As you can see, it still exists:
+As you can see, it still exists even after a `kill -9`:

     % kill -9 21135
     % cat /proc/21135/comm